webplatform/docs/relative_unit/index.md

 ---
-title: elative unit
+title: relative unit
+notes:
+  - 'Consider duplicated of the content: http://docs.webplatform.org/wiki/css/data_types/length#Relative%20font%20lengths'
+readiness: 'Not Ready'
 tags:
   - Glossary
   - Items
-readiness: 'Not Ready'
-notes:
-  - 'Consider duplicated of the content: http://docs.webplatform.org/wiki/css/data_types/length#Relative%20font%20lengths'
 uri: 'relative unit'

 ---
-# relative unit

-## relative unit
+## <span>relative unit</span>

 In CSS, length units that are relative to another element's length.
 Relative units include em (ems, the height of the element's font), ex (x-height, the height of the letter "x"), and px (pixels, relative to the canvas resolution).
 Contrast with [absolute unit](/absolute_unit).